SyedMustafaAli31/Cardiac-Arrest-Prediction-using-Machine-Learning/README.md

 🎯 Key Learnings
 Importance of feature scaling in distance-based models like KNN and SVM.
 How different algorithms perform on the same dataset.
 Practical experience in building a real-world ML pipeline.

-👉 Pro tip: Add a results table (model vs accuracy) a